-Commonwealth Asset Management Holdings LLC (“CWAM”) is a Los Angeles based asset management platform founded in June 2019 and led by Adam Fisher.
+Commonwealth Asset Management LP (“CWAM”) is a Los Angeles based asset management platform founded in June 2019 and led by Adam Fisher.

 Over time, we have found these strategies to be complementary to one another and reflective of Commonwealth’s top-down macro-economic view, carefully developed investment philosophy and contiguity to technological innovation.